Consulting authority essay

 If a risky path is tangled into the wrong architecture, partial rebuild may be cleaner than patching.
 If validation cannot be established, pausing can be the responsible decision until review evidence improves.

-The AI App Rescue / Hardening Audit is for teams that already have an AI-built or AI-assisted app and need a clearer decision about what can be kept, what needs hardening, and what should not move forward yet.
+The AI Development Workflow Audit is for teams that already have an AI-built or AI-assisted app and need a clearer decision about what can be kept, what needs more validation, and what should not move forward yet.

-The audit does not guarantee rescue or production readiness.
-It helps locate the evidence needed to decide whether the next responsible move is harden, split, rebuild, pause, or continue with a narrower implementation slice.
+The audit does not guarantee production readiness.
+It reviews the risks, identifies blockers, and recommends practical next steps: validate, split, restructure, pause, or continue with a narrower review boundary.

 Boundaries